 The source of revenue for most B2B companies worldwide is creating a smooth and effective sales funnel.
 Your company’s sales funnel eventually brings in the income and, as a result, determines whether a service or product succeeds or fails.
-To achieve this, companies have become increasingly reliant on sales techniques to increase their sales.
+To achieve this, companies have become increasingly reliant on Sales technology to increase their Social intelligence sales.

 Technology revolutionized sales and marketing.

 Sellers used to manage their relationships with their leads and prospects from the beginning of the selling process until they finally made a decision.
 However, the previous decade was marked by significant development and change in the corporate world due to the advancement of sales technology.
 The symbiotic link between technology and sales is a beautiful illustration of causality: when new technologies emerge, the manner they are marketed evolves as well.

 In other words, when technology progressed, such as social media, cloud services, and sales interaction platforms, B2B selling methods profited from them and helped to drive more innovation.

 Today, the selling process is more like an industrial assembly line.
 Sellers and marketers send out mass emails to potential clients and create nurturing funnels to stay relevant.

 Representatives from company sales development endeavor to engage with the most appropriate prospects, sometimes using automated platforms and tools.

 However, it has become clear that sales technology has limits of its own.
 The quantitative data on sales pipeline performance generated by these systems turned out to be extremely difficult to evaluate and comprehend.
 When we acquire more information from potential leads, it can be difficult to pinpoint exactly where, how, and why a business lost a deal-making opportunity.